pcimino/TickTock/README.md

 Windows
     c:\temp\Enyo\TopWatch> tools\deploy.bat

+# Part II

+Part Two is kind of lame, I'll basically take the output from Part I, and make it a Github project that can be incorporated as a submodule in Part III.

-# Part Two
+# Part III

-In Part Two I'll show how to integrate with Cordova.
+In Part Three I'll show how to integrate with Cordova.